tramsauer/raddo/README.md

 ## Installation

 The software is developed and tested for usage in Linux.
-Clone this repository, change into new directory and run:
+Clone this repository, change into the new directory and install via:

 ``` sh
 git clone <repo-url>